 - Watch out for:

 - Merged cells

 - Cell comments

 - Colour coding

 - Blank rows

 - Data in multiple sheets

 - Particular coding of missing data/blanks/non-applicable

 - Deal with the above in Excel before exporting to text.
 Sometimes these have been added to annotate the data, or make it easier to read.
-Other times, they are part of the data and must be represented some way in a text file.
+Other times, annotations must be represented in text file.

 - A good summary of these pitfalls is provided in this paper.

 - Check your data once it is imported into the statistical software.